 MS, Civil Engineering, Michigan Technological University, 1972

 Mike Drewyor is a Professor of Practice in the School of Technology, and the Roland A. Mariucci Professor of Practice in Civil and Environmental Engineering at Michigan Tech.

-Drewyor’s 37 years of private practice experience in industry, consulting engineering and surveying help to provide a real world approach in the classroom to building design and engineering.
-He is comfortable working with all aspects of commercial building design and construction based on his extensive . . .
+Drewyor’s 37 years of private practice experience in industry, consulting engineering and surveying help to provide a real world approach in the classroom to building design . . .